-- 2) Prohibit any school official or employee from directly or indirectly inhibiting or impeding the making of a report of an incident of an employee being attacked, assaulted, or physically threatened by a pupil. - 3) Requires that an act to inhibit or impede the making of a report be an infraction punishable by a fine of no less than \$500 and no more than \$1,000. - 4) Require the principal or designee to notify the appropriate law enforcement authorities of any acts of a pupil that violate Section 245 of the Penal Code, relating to assault and battery involving the use of a deadly weapon or firearm, before the suspension or expulsion of the pupil. - 5) Require the principal or designee to, within one schoolday after the suspension or expulsion of any pupil, notify the law enforcement authorities of any acts of a pupil related to the unlawful offering, arranging, or negotiating to sell a controlled substance. - 6) Requires that any person reporting a known or suspected act, as specified, not be held civilly or criminally liable as a result of making any report unless it can be proven that a false report was made and that the person knew the report was false or that the report was made with reckless disregard for the truth or the falsity of the report. - 7) Technical and conforming changes.
+- 1) Prohibit any school official or employee from directly or indirectly inhibiting or impeding the making of a report of an incident of an employee being attacked, assaulted, or physically threatened by a pupil. - 2) Require that an act to inhibit or impede the making of a report be an infraction punishable by a fine of no less than \$500 and no more than \$1,000.

+- 3) Require the principal or designee to notify the appropriate law enforcement authorities of any acts of a pupil that violate Section 245 of the Penal Code, relating to assault and battery before the suspension or expulsion of the pupil. - 4) Require the principal or designee to, within one schoolday after the suspension or expulsion of any pupil, notify the law enforcement authorities of any acts of a pupil related to the unlawful offering, arranging, or negotiating to sell a controlled substance. - 5) Requires that any person reporting a known or suspected act, as specified, not be held civilly or criminally liable as a result of making any report unless it can be proven that a false report was made and that the person knew the report was false or that the report was made with reckless disregard for the truth or the falsity of the report. - 6) Technical and conforming changes.